kaanmeister/BioInformatics/lab4/readme.md

 Contributors: Ugur Kaan, Arhir Tudor, Buga Mihai 1242EA.

-You can find also find the screenshots of the each outputs.
+You could also find the screenshots of the each outputs.